Recently Viewed:Historic Places of Oahu Historic Places of Oahu

 Pearl Harbor and Beyond

-On December 7, 1941 the Japanese navy attacked Pearl Harbor which led to the beginning of US involvement in World War II.
-On September 2, 1945, Japan signed its unconditional surrender on the decks of the USS Battleship Missouri, ending the war.
+On December 7, 1941 the Japanese navy attacked Pearl Harbor beginning U.S. involvement in World War II.
+On September 2, 1945, Japan signed its unconditional surrender on the decks of the USS Battleship Missouri ending the war.
 The five Pearl Harbor Historic Sites honour these events with amazing memorials and living museums.

-Today, you can still walk in the footsteps of Hawaii’s rich military past at locations throughout Oahu.
-In Waikiki, the US Army Museum of Hawaii chronicles the history of warfare in Hawaii, from King Kamehameha to today.
-Two of Waikiki’s most historic hotels, the Moana Surfrider, A Westin Resort, known as the “First Lady of Waikiki” and the Royal Hawaiian Hotel, known as the “Pink Palace of the Pacific”, were popular rest and recreation stops for soldiers during WWII, a time when barbed wire was actually strung along Waikiki Beach.
+Today, you can also still walk in the footsteps of Hawaii’s rich military past at locations throughout Oahu.
+In Waikiki, the U.S. Army Museum of Hawaii chronicles the history of warfare in Hawaii from King Kamehameha to today.
+Two of Waikiki’s most historic hotels, the Moana Surfrider, A Westin Resort known as the “First Lady of Waikiki” and the Royal Hawaiian Hotel known as the “Pink Palace of the Pacific”, were popular rest and recreation stops for soldiers during WWII, a time when barbed wire was actually strung along Waikiki Beach.
 Even iconic Leahi (Diamond Head) was used for the coastal defense of Oahu.
-A total of five military batteries were built on Diamond Head State Monument between 1910 and 1943.
-You can hike on Leahi (Diamond Head) today and still see the remains of these bunkers.
-Finally, you can pay your respects to America’s fallen at the National Memorial Cemetery of the Pacific, overlooking incredible views of Honolulu.
+A total of five military batteries were built atop Diamond Head State Monument between 1910 and 1943.
+You can hike atop Leahi (Diamond Head) today and still see the remains of these bunkers.
+Finally, you can pay your respects to America’s fallen at the National Memorial Cemetary of the Pacific, overlooking incredible views of Honolulu.